-If you’ve got a great idea for a creative project, you desperately want to see something spectacular happen in your area, or you’re an artist keen to work with Hull communities, then we want to hear from you!
+If you’ve got an amazing, ambitious idea for a creative project, you desperately want to see something spectacular happen in your area, or you’re an artist keen to work with Hull communities, we want to hear from you!

-Join us at one of our special workshops, where we’ll talk you through the exciting process and work through your ideas to get the ball rolling.
+Join us at one of our special workshops, where we’ll talk you through the two-Phase process and work through your ideas to get the ball rolling.

 Please contact us at email@example.com to book a place or have an informal chat.

 We’re not setting strict limits on the size of commissions; we’d like to meet you first at one of the workshops and work through your idea before you start to work out how much it will cost.

 We’re commissioning in two phases, and we want everyone to go through a process in Phase One before they decide what Phase Two is going to be, working with communities and trialling ideas so the project can be developed.